ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 To my knowledge, this is a novel data source, but the idea is not without precedent.

 [I have also considered and collected Yelp data using their "gay bars" category, but only for 2017.
-These data are not available historically, only currently.]
+These data are not available historically, only currently, rendering them unsuitable.]

-Damron's travel guides [CITE Levine, CITE Mattson]

-Gayellow Pages [CITE Hayslett and Kane 2011]

 [As I discuss below in the methods section. *could* validate, but it doesn't really matter, which I'll explain when I get to the clustering bit.
 I don't need individual bar listings to be accurate---I just need clusters of them to be accurate!
 That's more likely/believable.]

+*About GayCities*.

 GayCities (www.gaycities.com) was founded in 2005, and relaunched in 2008.